STOP

 From ideas to action

 In 2023, #stoppaperracism, a sprouting idea in 2022, grew into a campaign.
 I reached out to several suppliers of sugarcane paper, requesting a donation for my school.
 Unfortunately, one supplier declined because our school was located too far away, and another was hesitant to assist since I was reaching out as an individual student.
 Although I was disheartened, I decided to try one more time.
 Fortunately, Ecomass agreed to support this campaign and sent NLCS Jeju a donation of sugarcane paper and upcycled decoration materials.
 I then presented to the NLCS Jeju principals and vice principals, who approved the campaign after two presentations.
 As a result, NLCS Jeju became the world's first institution to switch from wood-pulp paper to sugarcane paper.
-Click on MORE RESOURCES to see the full presentations as well as other resources.
+Click on MORE RESOURCES to see the full presentations, as well as other resources.

 2024